-Join Rich Lackowski for an in-depth discussion in this video Tuning the drums and replacing a drumhead, part of Drum Set Instruction: On The Beaten Path.
+Join Rich Lackowski for an in-depth discussion in this video Tuning the drums and replacing a drumhead, part of Drum Set Lessons: On the Beaten Path.

 - What do you do if a drumhead breaks or you just want to replace the drumhead?
 We're going to talk about that now.
 So when you take the drumhead off, there is this ring around the drum.
 This is the sharp edge of the wood and it's called the bearing edge of the drum and that is what the drumhead rests on.
 So the first thing you want to do is you want to wipe that down so you get rid of all of the dust and debris from the drum bearing edge.